-Assembly Bill 277 aims to amend existing statutes regarding the economic impact analysis of proposed administrative rules that impose costs on businesses, local governmental units, and individuals.
-Currently, the law requires agencies to halt work on proposed rules expected to pass along $10,000,000 or more in costs until they either modify the rule or obtain legislative approval.
-This bill lowers the threshold to any expected implementation and compliance costs, requiring agencies to stop work until they either eliminate the costs, receive legislative approval, or promulgate a different rule that offsets the costs.
-Additionally, the bill mandates that agencies include an estimate of total cost savings in their economic impact analyses.
+Assembly Bill 277 aims to amend existing statutes regarding the economic impact analysis of proposed administrative rules in Wisconsin.
+Currently, agencies must halt work on proposed rules expected to impose $10 million or more in costs over two years.
+The bill lowers this threshold to any expected implementation and compliance costs, requiring agencies to pause until they either modify the rule to eliminate costs, obtain legislative approval, or promulgate a different rule that offsets the costs.
+Additionally, the bill mandates that agencies include an estimate of total cost savings in their economic impact analyses, expressed as a single dollar figure.

 Statutes affected: Bill Text: 227.137(3)(c), 227.137, 227.137(4m)(b)2.a, 227.137(4m)(b)2.b, 227.137(4m)(c)1, 227.139(1), 227.139, 227.139(2)(b), 227.19(5)(b)3.a, 227.19, 227.19(5)(b)3.b